 The entertainment evening has become a regular feature at Autscape.
 We have had various acts, musical and otherwise.
 You do not have to be specially talented.
 All types of offerings at all skill levels are welcome and appreciated.
-If you are interested in performing this year, please sign up on the list at the information area.
-In an attempt to ensure the evening does not last too long, we are asking that people limit performances to 4 minutes.
-You are welcome to contribute, but there is limited space, so please come and sign up in the information area.
+In an attempt to ensure the evening does not last too long, we are asking that performances are no more than 4 minutes.
+If you would like to contribute, please sign up (see above).